-Typical violent offenses typically include crimes like simple assault, assault on a police officer, threats, assault with a dangerous weapon, assault with intent to kill, robbery, armed robbery, kidnapping, and murder.
+Scrofano Law PC defends all types of criminal assault cases, including violent offenses.
+Typical assault offenses include crimes like simple assault, assault on a police officer, threats, assault with a dangerous weapon, felony assault, resisting arrest, assault with significant bodily injury, and battery.

+Simple assaults often occur at bars and other public places where one individual physically touches another in an unwanted way.
 However, not all physical touching is considered an assault.
 For example, if you get on the metro and its so crowded someone accidentally bumps into you, that is not considered an assault.
 In addition, if friends are horsing around and the touching is with consent, then that also is not an assault.
 Whether a physical touching constitutes an assault comes down to the mental state of the parties involved.
 If someone knocks a drink out of your hand purposely, that can be an assault even though the person never even touched your body.
 Moreover, things like spitting or threatening someone that do not involve person to person contact can also be considered an assault.

-meone steps in to protect a third-party from being assaulted by another.
+Several defenses exist to assault type offenses.
+These include self-defense, defense of others, and mistake or accident.
+Self-defense typically boils down to the reasonableness of one’s actions.
+If someone shoves another person, it would not be self-defense for that person to shoot or stab the other in response.
+Defense of others is when someone steps in to protect a third-party from being assaulted by another.
 The same reasonableness standard applies to that defense as well.
 Finally, mistake or accident is a defense to assault.
 As previously mentioned, if someone accidentally bumps into another person, the fact that the person did not intend to do the physical touching makes it not an assault.

 The United States Attorney’s Office for the District of Columbia prosecutes assault offense in DC.
 Diversion options are usually limited in these types of cases and often the government will offer diversion only when the complaining witness (or alleged victim) will agree to a resolution of the case through diversion.
-Misdemeanor threats is a crime that also carries a maximum penalty of 180 days and/or a $1,000.00 crime.
+More violent assault crimes like assault with intent to kill, and murder are felony offenses that can include substantial prison time if convicted.